 What happens to your body when you exercise?

-Seems a bit off topic but understanding what happens to your body when you exercise is the key understanding the impact of doing the same workout every day.
+It may seem a bit off-topic, but understanding what happens to your body when you exercise is the key to understanding the impact of doing the same workout every day.

 Regular exercise leads to multiple adaptations within the body.
-It depends what type of exercise you’re doing as to which adaptations happen.
-Adaptations are changes that happen in the body in response to exercise and are long term ones, not instant ones.
+It depends on what type of exercise you’re doing as to which adaptations happen.
+Adaptations are changes in the body in response to exercise and occur over the long term, not instantly.

 These changes only happen in response to the demand.
 No demand, no change.

 This is the first part of the initial question.
 Doing the same workout every day is one thing.
 But working out every day, in general, is another.

 The answer to this question depends on the type and intensity of exercise that you’re doing.
 As a rule, especially for resistance training, rest and recovery days are just as important as the workout itself.
 It’s during these periods that your muscles repair and recover from the exercise-induced damage you’ve done to them.
 That’s how they get bigger and stronger.
 Skipping out on this part can lead to injury and stunt your progress.

 However, your body can recover a lot quicker from cardiovascular activity, especially the low impact type.
 That’s why lots of people take active rest days, which might include a long walk or a swim on the days they don’t weight train.